sawadkk/LocalPrompt/README.md

 # 🚀 LocalPrompt - AI Prompt Engineer

-PromptMate is an AI-powered tool designed to **refine and optimize** AI prompts, helping users generate high-quality, structured prompts that work effectively with advanced AI models.
+LocalPrompt is an AI-powered tool designed to **refine and optimize** AI prompts, helping users generate high-quality, structured prompts that work effectively with advanced AI models.

 This tool is built to work **locally** with **Mistral 7B**, ensuring privacy and efficiency without relying on external cloud services.
 It is ideal for **AI prompt engineers, machine learning developers, and researchers** who want to **run AI models offline**.